DriesDD/python-workshop/readme.md

 Now it's time to create a python file!

-There are some ideas in the example folder.

 Python files end in `.py`.

 They can be run in the terminal / command prompt with `python3 example.py`.

+There are some examples in the example folder, with exercises in the code comments.

+Many modules come preinstalled with python, but if the needed module is not installed you can install it using pip: https://helpdeskgeek.com/how-to/how-to-install-python-pip/

+You can also search for some popular modules and think of how they could be used: https://catswhocode.com/python-modules-list/

 If you don't have an IDE (Integrated development environment, a coding application) I would recommend downloading VSCode which is free and works on every platform.
 It has many extensions, install the Python extension.